 Instead, a competent chiropractic transition consultant may better serve your needs.
 A transition consultant is one who understands the entire transaction, the various types of transitions, contractual matters, the operational issues of running a chiropractic practice, and the need to have the relationships of the buyer, seller, staff, and patients intact after the deal is done.

 The transition consultant will help the chiropractor identify various aspects of his/her transition.
 Questions needing answers include the doctor’s financial ability to retire and their personal transition goals.
 For example, how long do they wish to stay on as an associate and/or remain available to aid in the transition process?
 What is the chiropractor’s preferred timetable?
 Are there any preliminary steps required to enhance the value of your chiropractic practice?
 Which method of transition has the greatest chance of successful completion?

 Our Strategic Chiropractor Transitions services are designed to do exactly that.
 Over the years, our consulting clients have aged and needed an exit strategy.
-Rather, than take the traditional broker route, we have no interest in selling practices, unless that’s your goal.
-We can help you best plan for your transition based on your current situation and we’d love to assist you in reaching your goals in this stage of your chiropractic career.
+Rather, than take the traditional broker route (who only sell practices) we focus on your goal first.

 Hopefully, you have found this small dose of reality helpful in considering your own exit strategy.
 If you are just getting started thinking about transitioning your practice, you may want to check out our upcoming FREE WEBINAR — Sell, Switch or Slow Down: How to Maximize the Value of Your Chiropractic Sale or Transition and Minimize Costly Mistakes!